-Tebentafusp-tebn for Unresectable or Metastatic Uveal Melanoma An HCP Tool From the Immuno-Oncology Essentials Initiative Tebentafusp-tebn (Kimmtrak[®]) is a new type of cellular immunotherapy for use in unresectable or metastatic (advanced) uveal melanoma in patients who are HLA-A02:01-positive.
+Tebentafusp-tebn An HCP Tool From AIM with Immunotherapy Tebentafusp-tebn (Kimmtrak®) is cellular immunotherapy for use in unresectable or metastatic (advanced) uveal melanoma in patients who are HLA-A02:01-positive.
 It is the first FDA-approved treatment for advanced uveal melanoma and the only treatment that has been shown to improve survival.
 Tebentafusp-tebn is a bispecific T-cell engager that targets the HLA-A02:01/gp100 complex, a marker (antigen) frequently found on uveal melanoma tumor cells and melanocytes.
 Bispecifics are antibodies designed to simultaneously bind to T cells and tumor-cell antigens.
 Tebentafusp-tebn consists of a T-cell receptor precisely engineered to bind to cells with the HLA-A02:01/gp100 marker and cytotoxic T cells, activating T cells to recognize and kill tumor cells.
 It can also target normal melanocytes.
 In a phase 3 study, tebentafusp-tebn was shown to significantly improve overall survival vs standard treatments (control group) in patients with HLA-A02:01-positive advanced uveal melanoma who were previously untreated. - There was a 6-month improvement in survival in patients treated with tebentafusp-tebn vs that in those who received standard therapies (21.7 months with tebentafusp-tebn vs 16.0 months with standard therapies) - There was a clinically meaningful benefit in some patients who continued to receive treatment with tebentafusptebn after disease progression.
 These patients had longer survival than those who received standard therapies.
 Patient eligibility for tebentafusp-tebn Only patients who are HLA-A02:01-positive eligible for tebentafusp-tebn.
 HLA-A02:01 status is determined by a simple blood test (high-resolution HLA test).
 Biopsy tissue samples should not be used.
 Tissue testing yields inaccurate results because of intratumoral heterogeneity and because HLA can be downregulated in tumor tissue.
 Patients should be tested as soon as possible after diagnosis, since it can take up to 1 to 2 weeks to receive the results back.
 This document is intended to assist providers in optimizing the management of uveal melanoma with this treatment.

-DRUG DOSAGE AND ADMINISTRATION As a precaution, the initial infusions (induction) of tebentafusp-tebn are typically administered in the hospital to facilitate monitoring and management of toxicities.
+DRUG DOSING AND ADMINISTRATION

+As a precaution, the initial infusions (induction) of tebentafusp-tebn are typically administered in the hospital to facilitate monitoring and management of toxicities.
 The most common side effects of tebentafusp-tebn are cytokine release symptom (CRS) and skin reactions.
 Among other drug-related adverse effects, elevated liver enzymes are also important to address.
 Toxicities are generally milder than those seen with other cellular therapies and are more common within the first 3-4 doses.

+Patient monitoring periods:

-Tebentafusp-tebn for advanced uveal melanoma: Dosing, administration and patient monitoring Prior to Infusion - Adequate hydration/euvolemic status - Adequate liver function (labs prior to initiation and q3 wk throughout treatment) - For patients on maintenance systemic corticosteroids, consider adjusting the corticosteroid dose given the risk of hypotension
+Prior to Infusion - Adequate hydration/euvolemic status - Adequate liver function (labs prior to initiation and q3 wk throughout treatment) - For patients on maintenance systemic corticosteroids, consider adjusting the corticosteroid dose given the risk of hypotension

-If patient has not had a ≥ grade 2 cytokine release syndrome adverse event with their previous dose.
-See CRS Care Step Pathway for CRS grading and management). [†] Transition to outpatient, if no hypotension requiring medical intervention during or after dose 3 ‡ Determination of clinical benefit in patients with progressive disease is based on clinical judgement § Adjustment in what to monitor and at what frequency should be made using clinical judgment or by institutional standards.
+^{} If patient has not had a \geq grade 2 cytokine release syndrome adverse event with their previous dose.
+See CRS Care Step Pathway for CRS grading and management).
 Recommendations above based on clinical trial protocol.